Tighina Fortress: History

 The fortress, having been rebuilt by Petru Rareș and conquered in 1538 by the Turkish sultan Soliman the Magnificent, became the residence of the Turkish raya.
 Its old name was replaced by a new one, Bender, meaning "river port, berth".
 During this period, Soliman I ordered that the fortress be rebuilt in stone and enlarged according to the design of the architect Sinan, the reconstruction works being completed only in 1541.

 Using local resources and the work of the local peasants, the Ottomans turned the fortress into a well-established fighting outpost.
 At that time the fortress built of stone was a quadrangle surrounded on three sides by a very deep ditch.

 By the end of the 16th century, Moldavian detachments had attacked the Bender fortress several times, but without any success.
 In the summer of 1574, John the Brave had besieged it with his army.
 Then in 1595 and 1600 Michael the Brave had made two attempts, but neither of the two rulers had any success.
 Around the same time, Bender was attacked by the Zaporozhian Cossacks.
 In the years 1705-1707 the works of strengthening this fortification of special military importance on behalf of Turks were continued by the prince Antioh Cantemir.
 In this last variant, the fortress consisted of an ensemble of 10 bastions and 11 towers surrounded by the same traditional defense ditch.

 The bitter fate of the fortress ruled by the Turks made the chronicler Miron Costin write that "the fortress of Tighina has darkened".
 As a result of the three Russo-Turkish wars, it came under the rule of the Russian Empire, the Tsarist generals finding it very suitable for military barracks.
 From 1812 or rather from the second half of the 19th century, the fortress of Bender gradually began to lose its former strategic importance.

-Since 1991, the fortress has been under the control of the Transnistrian separatist regime, which restored it between 2008 and 2012.
+Since 1991, the fortress has been under the control of The Pridnestrovian Moldavian Republic, which restored it between 2008 and 2012.